 - Your doctor will tell you how much memantine hydrochloride tablets to take and when to take it.

 - Your doctor may change your dose if needed.

 - Memantine hydrochloride tablets can be taken with food or without food.

-- Do not use any tablet of memantine hydrochloride that is damaged or show signs of tampering.
+- Do not use any tablets of memantine hydrochloride tablets that are damaged or show signs of tampering.

 - If you forget to take one dose of memantine hydrochloride tablets, do not double up on the next dose.
 You should take only the next dose as scheduled.

 - If you have forgotten to take memantine hydrochloride tablets for several days, you should not take the next dose until you talk to your doctor.

 - If you take too much memantine hydrochloride tablets, call your doctor or poison control center at 1-800 222-1222 right away, or go to the nearest hospital emergency room.

 Memantine hydrochloride tablets may cause side effects, including: